-Banana bunchy top virus is transmitted from plant to plant by the banana aphid (Pentalonia nigronervosa).
+BBTV is transmitted from plant-to-plant by the banana aphid (Pentalonia nigronervosa).

 Long distance spread occurs through the movement of infected planting material.

-The banana aphid (Pentalonia nigronervosa) acquires the virus while feeding on the sap of infected plants (Figure 3).
+The banana aphid (Pentalonia nigronervosa) acquires the virus while feeding on the sap of infected plants.
 The virus can persist in the banana aphid for 13-20 days.